suleymanarslan/notebook/life.md

   * Knowledge
   * Inspiration
   * Freedom
-  * Goals (p.s reach small goals first before the bigger ones)
   * New experiences
   * Build Good habits
     * Avoid being addicted to social media and the phony rewards like follower, rt, like counts..
     * Learn how to manage your time
     * If you can do something in less than a minute, do it now without delaying
+* Have goals, remember your them along the way. (p.s reach small goals first before the bigger ones)
 * Mediate
-* Focus
+* Focus (own & deploy your attention to reach your goals)
 * Smile
 * Family matters
 * Make constructive critism